davdar/maam/writeup/pldi15.markdown

 3: e
 ``````````````````````````````````````````````````

-\paragraph{Path Sensitive Flow Sensitive}
+\paragraph{Path-Sensitive Flow-Sensitive}
-A path and flow sensitive analysis will track both control and data flow precisely.
+A path- and flow-sensitive analysis will track both control and data flow precisely.
 At program point 2 the analysis considers separate worlds:
 `````align````````````````````````````````````````
 {N=0,,  x=   1}